princ3raj/interview-harvester/README.md

 # Interview Harvester

-A command-line tool to fetch, backfill, and maintain a bank of real-world backend interview questions.
+A command-line tool to fetch and maintain a bank of real-world backend interview questions.

 ## Features